DHRI-Curriculum/Data-and-Ethics/lessons.md

 6. Duplicated rows
 7. And many more!

 Cleaning data is the work of correcting the errors listed above, and moving towards high quality.
-This work can be done manually or programatically.
+This work can be done manually or programmatically.

 ### Validity